cyberfuego/Hackathon_EKart/README.md

       $ npm install --save-dev create-react-component-folder
       $ npx crcf --typescript myComponent

-    Since this project is using typescript so typescript the above command will install typescript component.
+    Since this project is using typescript so the above command will install typescript component.

     You can run the following command to see what other type of components can be installed